yashashwita20/admixture/README.md

 A comparison between the ADMIXTURE program and a new neural network-based approach for determining global ancestry compositions.

-By Group 28 - Gurpreet Singh Saluja & Yashi Shukla
+- Group 28 : Gurpreet Singh Saluja & Yashi Shukla

 ## Models Tested